 I spent a year and a half investigating the mechanisms involved in chromosome segregation during meiosis in C. elegans.
 My research projects included characterizing meiotic checkpoint components by indirect immunofluorescence microscopy.
 I had the opportunity to collaborate with an interdisciplinary team of students and scientists to troubleshoot and solve many challenging problems.

-As a member of the Needhi Bhalla lab, I used a number molecular biology techniques to genotype and construct C. elegans strains for experiments.
-Some of my projects involved performing genetic engineering using CRISPR/Cas-9 technology.
-I authored bioinformatics scripts to query and identify unique motifs in genomic datasets.
+As a member of the Needhi Bhalla lab, I used various molecular biology techniques to genotype and construct C. elegans strains for experiments.
+Some of my projects involved genetic engineering using CRISPR/Cas-9 technology.
+I also authored bioinformatics scripts to query and identify unique motifs in genomic datasets.

 In June 2015, I designed and presented a poster on one of my projects at the 20th International C. elegans Meeting in Los Angeles, CA.